Destinations, Rhode Island, Travel, USA

 Trinity Brewhouse

-Trinity has been around for about twenty years, and seems like it is a popular place with the locals!
+Trinity Brewhouse has been around for about twenty years, and seems like it is a popular place with the locals!
 We just stopped in for a pint, but their food menu is full of unpretentious pub standards.
 There’s no trend or gimmick here, just a good solid place to grab a beer and a bite and spend time with friends; the kind of place you’d spend time in your hometown.

 Hemenway’s

-Hemenway's | 121 S Main St, Providence, RI 02903
+Hemenway's // 121 S Main St, Providence, RI 02903

 Timmy’s Legendary Grilled Pizza (now closed)

-Timmy's Legendary Grilled Pizza | now closed
+→Timmy's Legendary Grilled Pizza // now closed

 The Duck and Bunny

-The Duck and Bunny | 312 Wickenden St, Providence, RI 02903
+The Duck and Bunny // 312 Wickenden St, Providence, RI 02903

 Al Forno

-Al Forno | 577 S Water St, Providence, RI 02903
+Al Forno // 577 S Water St, Providence, RI 02903

 Knead Doughnuts

-We had Knead Doughnuts twice during our stay in Providence: once from Bolt Coffee and once at their brick-and-mortar storefront.
 Both times were amazing, and their variety of dough styles is impressive (it seems like most shops just stick to one or two base doughs).
-I can only vouch for the varieties we had (cinnamon bun and gingerbread) but I imagine the rest are just as good.
+I can only vouch for the varieties we had (cinnamon bun and gingerbread) but I imagine the rest are just as delicious.

 Pastries in the case at Ellie's bakery in Providence and a kouign amann

-Ellie’s Bakery wasn’t at all on our radar; we just happened to pass by it (which wasn’t hard since it was around the corner from our hotel).
-The staff were friendly, the atmosphere was charming, and the pastries were impressive.
+Ellie’s wasn’t at all on our radar; we just happened to pass by it (which wasn’t hard since it was around the corner from our hotel).
+The staff was friendly, the atmosphere was charming, and the pastries were impressive.
 You can see that I couldn’t wait to take a bite out of my kouign amann before taking a photo!

 SHOPPING IN PROVIDENCE